Pr0xximity999/Quartz/content/School/Year 2/S1/Robotics/Ros Tools & Slam.md

 ## Xacro
 Xacro can be used to compile down multiple URDF files to a single one by importing them with special syntax.
 Xacro can then be used to publish that file single to the robot, which is available on the `/robot_description` topic.

+# Transforms (TF2)
+Transforms are created to make position based things easier.
+The way it works is by first creating a *base* transform.
+By using math translations, you can calculate how to go from one transform to another.
+Using this, you can calculate the line between other transforms by first going to the *base*.

+TF2 is a library that handles the transform communication between transforms using broadcasts.

+# Slam
+Simultaneously Localize And Map(SLAM) is a program to map out an area and note down specific locations for navigation later on.